-Excess inertia can be caused for many reasons; it often occurs, for example, when "network externality" exists (i.e., the situation where the payoff to the player depends on the number of players who take the same action).21 If there is an irreversibility in terms of switching strategy (i.e., once the player changes strategy, then the player cannot revert to the original one) and it is costless to switch the strategy at any time, the player would almost certainly take a "wait and see" attitude; in such circumstances, the equilibrium outcome would become inefficient.22 Even if switching is not completely irreversible, inefficiencies caused by delay would occur as far as there are asymmetric costs in terms of switching back and forth.
+Excess inertia can be caused for many reasons; it often occurs, for example, when "network externality" exists (i.e., the situation where the payoff to the player depends on the number of players who take the same action).21 If there is an irreversibility it terms of switching strategy (i.e., once the player changes strategy, then the player cannot revert to the original one) and it is costless to switch the strategy at any time, the player would almost certainly take a "wait and see" attitude; in such circumstances, the equilibrium outcome would become inefficient.22 Even if switching is not completely irreversible, inefficiencies caused by delay would occur as far as there are asymmetric costs in terms of switching back and forth.

 Although the phenomenon of "excess inertia" is most often discussed in the context of technological innovation, it is also a key to understanding the development of social norms.
-Many social groups do not easily accept the former members who violated the norm and thus disobedience to the norm often has a quasi-irreversible
+Many social groups do not easily accept the former members who